 Prices for beef and pork are per pound hanging weight so we don’t know the total until the animal is taken to the butcher after your order is placed.
 It takes about three weeks to process beef because it dry ages in the butcher’s refrigerator and about two weeks to process pork because of curing and smoking.

 However, we find out the hanging weight just a few days after the animals are dropped off at the butcher.
 We let you know what your total is one to two weeks before your meat is ready for pick up.

-We take beef to the butcher year-round.
-Availability for beef is just a matter of getting on the list early –– we generally run three to four months out.
+We take beef & pork to the butcher year-round.
+Availability for beef or pork is just a matter of getting on the list early –– we generally run three to four months out.

 We will not split orders up, whatever size order you place with us is the size order you will receive.
 If you want to receive two quarters you’ll have to order two quarters.
 If you want to order a half but need it split into quarters we require you split it up yourself once you get it.

 All meat is vacuum sealed in clear freezer plastic wrap and each cut is labeled.
 The meat is then immediately frozen to preserve quality.
 All meat will be frozen when you pick it up.
 It can be stored in a zero degree or below deep freezer, preferably not frost free, for up to a year.

 We also put your meat in boxes so there is no need coolers when picked up.
 We keep our freezers very cold to help keep your meat from thawing on your way home.

 When you purchase a share of beef or pork what you’re actually purchasing are shares of live animals which are processed on your behalf.
 That’s why the quantities are halves, quarters, etc. and are priced by hanging weight because you’re purchasing a ‘share’ of an animal which is processed according to your instructions.
 When the animal you’re getting a share of goes to the butcher, we give the butcher instructions on how you’d like your share processed.